-You know how important a college education can be to opening minds and doors.
+You know the importance of a college education in opening minds and doors.
 You also know how expensive it can be.
 The MFS 529 Savings Plan can help keep college in reach.
-529 plans can be used to pay for tuition, fees, room, board, books, and required supplies at accredited colleges, univerities, and vocation schools across the country.
+529 plans can be used to pay for tuition, fees, room, board, books, and required supplies at accredited colleges, universities, and vocational schools across the country.

-Participation in the plan does not guarantee that contributions and the investment return on contributions, if any, will be adequate to cover future tuition and other higher education expenses.
+Participation in a 529 plan, however, does not guarantee that contributions and the investment return on contributions, if any, will be adequate to cover future tuition and other higher education expenses.

 College costs can be overwhelming today.
 But there are smart ways to work toward making college a reality, such as taking advantage of a systematic investing program.
-It enables you to invest a set amount of money each month.
+It enables you to invest a set amount of money on a regular schedule.

-For many investors, one of the main factors in determining long-term success is asset allocation – how you spread out your money among stocks, bonds, and cash.
+For many investors, one of the main factors in determining long-term success is asset allocation – how you distribute your money among stocks, bonds, and cash.
 As part of a disciplined diversification investment strategy, asset allocation enables you to follow the proven three-step process – allocate, diversify, and rebalance.

-College planning information, including financial aid, college selection, and scholarships are available on the following Web sites.
+There’s a lot to know when planning for college.
+Additional information on financial aid, college selection, and scholarships are available on the following Web sites.

-Search for the right college, scholarships, and loans.
+Get help searching for the right college, scholarships and loans at www.collegexpress.com

-Search for scholarships, get expert tips on financial aid, download college applications, and find the right college.
+To get expert tips on financial aid, search for scholarships and download college applications, visit www.fastweb.com

 About the MFS 529 Savings Plan